SUCCESSFUL RETIREMENT – RESEARCH FINDINGS, REFLECTIONS AND RECOMMENDATIONS

 Retirees are largely satisfied with their lives and for some this may be the happiest they have ever been.

-Having a sense of control, being goal-directed, planning for retirement, implementing some projects and involvements before retiring, having concrete strategies to deal with goals and losses and having supportive social and tech connections are all factors associated with having a purposeful and successful retirement, including better health.
+Having a sense of control, being goal-directed, planning for retirement, implementing some projects and involvements before retiring, having concrete strategies to deal with goals and losses and having supportive social and tech connections are all factors associated with having a purposeful and successful retirement, including better health and being better prepared for “going solo.”
 Retirement, like other developmental stages, takes adequate financial resources, planning and reflection, and is an ongoing process of multiple and cumulative transitions (Calvo and Sarksisian, 2011).

 The Beatles said it best, “I get by with a little help from my friends.”

-Blendon, Robert J., SteelFisher, Gillian, K, Mailhot, Johanna, Ben-Porath, Eran, Mann, Fred, Hare, Sullivan, Kate and Colby, David.
+Blendon, Robert J., SteelFisher, Gillian, K, Mailhot, Johanna, Ben-Porath, Eran, Mann, Fred, Sullivan Hare, Kate, Colby, David, Neel, Joe, Gudenkauf, Anne and Drummond, Steve.
 NPR/Robert Wood Johnson Foundation/Harvard School of Public Health.
 Poll: Retirement and Health Summary and Chart Pack.
 Released September 2011.

 Brown, Melissa, Aumann, Kerstin, Pitt-Catsouphes, Marcie, Galinsky, Ellen and Bond, James.
 Working in Retirement: A 21st Century Phenomenon.
 July 2010.
 Families and Work Instititue.
 The Sloan Center on Aging & Work at Boston College.

 Cahill, Kevin E., Giandrea, Michael & Quinn, Joseph F. (2013), Bridge Employment, in Wang, (Ed.), The Oxford Handbook of Retirement, Oxford Univ Press, NY.